singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 Run it, and we will get that we first showed you.

-There might be a lot of implementations and we would like to hear how you implemented it.
+There might be a lot of implementations that we can use to print something like this, and we would like to hear about it in the comments below.